-- (d) that is present in the horse in excess of levels that could occur naturally; or - (e) that is a substance specified by rule that is not allowed to appear in an out of competition or hair sample. - (17) "Program" is the published listing of all contests and contestants for a specific performance. - (18) "Protest" is a written complaint alleging that a horse is or was ineligible to race. - (19) "Purse" is the total cash amount for which a race is contested whether paid at the time of the race or at a future date. - Q. Definitions beginning with the letter "q": [Reserved] - R. Definitions beginning with the letter "r": - (1) "Race" is a contest between contestants at a licensed meeting. - (2) "Restricted area" is an enclosed portion of the association grounds to which access is limited to licensees whose occupation or participation requires access. - (3) "Result" is that part of the official order of finish to determine the pari-mutuel payout of pools for each individual contest. - S. Definitions beginning with the letter "s": - (1) "Scratch" is the act of withdrawing an entered horse from a contest after the closing of entries. - (2) "Scratch time" is the deadline set by the association for withdrawal of entries from a scheduled performance.
+- (d) that is present in the horse in excess of levels that could occur naturally; or - (e) that is a substance specified by rule that is not allowed to appear in an out of competition or hair sample. - (17) "Program" is the published listing of all contests and contestants for a specific performance. - (18) "Protest" is a written complaint alleging that a horse is or was ineligible to race. - (19) "Purse" is the total dollar amount, including but not limited to, extra New Mexico horse breeders association money as listed in the official daily program for which a race is contested whether paid at the time of the race or at a future date. - Q. Definitions beginning with the letter "q": [Reserved] - R. Definitions beginning with the letter "r": - (1) "Race" is a contest between contestants at a licensed meet. - (2) "Race Meet" means a period of time within dates specified and authorized by the commission in which an association is authorized to conduct live racing and may include "dark days," "race days," and "simulcast days." - (3) "Restricted area" is an enclosed portion of the association grounds to which access is limited to licensees whose occupation or participation requires access. - (4) "Result" is that part of the official order of finish to determine the pari-mutuel payout of pools for each individual contest.

+S. Definitions beginning with the letter "s":

-- (3) "Simulcast" refers to the live audio and visual transmission of a contest to another location for pari-mutuel wagering purposes. - (4) "Single price pool" is an equal distribution of profit to winning betting interests or winning betting combinations through a single payout price. - (5) "Sponsor added money" is added to a race in return for name and/or advertising recognition and is not added money. - (6) "Stable name" is a name used other than the actual legal name of an owner or lessee and registered with the commission. - (7) "Stakes race" is a contest in which nomination, entry and/or starting fees contribute to the purse.
-No overnight race shall be considered a stakes race. - (8) "Starter" refers to a horse, which becomes an actual contestant in a race by virtue of the starting gate opening in front of it upon dispatch by the official starter. - (9) "Starter allowance" is a race in which a horse establishes eligibility by starting for a claimed price pursuant to the conditions of the race. - (10) "Steeplechase race" is a contest in which horses mounted by jockeys run over a course on which jumps or other obstacles are placed. - (11) "Steward" is a duly appointed racing official with powers and duties specified by the act and these rules.
+- (1) "Scratch" is the act of withdrawing an entered horse from a contest after the closing of entries. - (2) "Scratch time" is the deadline set by the association for withdrawal of entries from a scheduled performance. - (3) "Simulcast" refers to the live audio and visual transmission of a contest to another location for pari-mutuel wagering purposes. - (4) "Single price pool" is an equal distribution of profit to winning betting interests or winning betting combinations through a single payout price. - (5) "Sponsor added money" is added to a race in return for name and/or advertising recognition and is not added money. - (6) "Stable name" is a name used other than the actual legal name of an owner or lessee and registered with the commission. - (7) "Stakes race" is a contest in which nomination, entry and/or starting fees contribute to the purse.
+No overnight race shall be considered a stakes race. - (8) "Starter" refers to a horse, which becomes an actual contestant in a race by virtue of the starting gate opening in front of it upon dispatch by the official starter. - (9) "Starter allowance" is a race in which a horse establishes eligibility by starting for a claimed price pursuant to the conditions of the race. - (10) "Steeplechase race" is a contest in which horses mounted by jockeys run over a course on which jumps or other obstacles are placed. - (11) "Steward" is a duly appointed racing official with powers and duties specified by the act and these rules. - (12) "Substitute Steward" is a licensed or certified racing official pursuant to 60-1A-12, duly approved by the commission and appointed by the executive director or the presiding steward, with the powers and duties specified by the act and these rules. - (13) "Substitute Trainer" is a licensed trainer or assistant trainer approved by the stewards to act on behalf of the licensed trainer, as listed on the official program on a race day.